Collinsville, Virginia

 Collinsville is a census-designated place (CDP) in Henry County, Virginia, United States.
-The population was 7,335 at the 2010 census, which was down from the 7,777 reported in 2000.
+As of the 2020 census, Collinsville had a population of 7,380.
 It is part of the Martinsville Micropolitan Statistical Area.
 Collinsville is also where the administration building and county courthouse of Henry County are located (though nearby Martinsville - an independent city which is not technically part of the county - is usually identified as the county seat).